akhanalcs/dotnet-kafka/README.md

     }
 ```

 In the event of a crash, the offset won't have been stored.
 When we recover, we'll see the message again, giving us the at-least-once guarantee we were looking for.

 ### Effectively once (using the combination of Idempotency and Transaction)
 In order to achieve effectively-once processing, we need to enable some settings on our producer.

 Normally, when the producer experiences a write failure, it will retry the message.
 This can result in duplicates.
-However, if we enable **idempotence**, then a unique sequence number is included with each write.
+However, if we enable **idempotence** then a unique sequence number is included with each write.
 If the same sequence number is sent twice, then it will be de-duplicated.

 ```json